-Solar streetlights bring safety and Business Back to XudurFor the first time since 1991, residents at Xudur town now have streetlights and are able to walk the streets safely without the fear of insecurity.
-The installation of 60 solar street lights was part of the Danwadaag phase II project, a community-driven development project supported by Somalia Stability Fund (SSF), and implemented by the Danish Demining Group (DDG) and the Xudur community.
-Before the installation of the streetlights, residents of the town relied on either small generator to light up part of the town, while small businesses around the main street used lamps and torches in the first few hours of the night time.
+Solar Streetlights Bring Safety and Business Back to XudurFor the first time since 1991, residents in Xudur town have streetlights and are able to walk the streets safely without the fear of insecurity.
+The installation of 60 solar street lights was part of the Danwadaag Phase II project, a community-driven development project supported by Somalia Stability Fund (SSF) and implemented by the Danish Demining Group (DDG) and the Xudur community.
+Before the installation of the streetlights, residents of the town relied on either small generators to light up part of the town, while small businesses around the main street used lamps and torches in the first few hours of the night.

-As part of the community-driven initiative, the fundraising committee mobilised the residents to contribute to the streetlights, which was identified and prioritised during the needs assessment phase of the project.
+As part of the community-driven initiative, the fundraising committee mobilized the residents to contribute to the streetlights, which was identified and prioritized during the needs-assessment phase of the project.

-32 year-old Faduma Sugow, a businesswoman was delighted with the installation of the streetlights as she expects her business will thrive with their installation, “Now that we have streetlights things are different.
-As a result our resources are safe and we can work till late, as the town experiences increase in trade activities“.
+32 year-old businesswoman, Faduma Sugow, was delighted with the installation of the streetlights, expecting her business will thrive with their installation: “Now that we have streetlights, things are different.
+As a result, our resources are safe and we can work till late, as the town experiences increase in trade activities“.

-Solar lighting being a new concept to Somalia is increasingly becoming an alternate and reliable source of power.
-“This facility will remain with us forever, 5 Local technicians were trained in solar lighting maintenance, installation and repairthus creating an industry that is sustainable”, says Omar Mohamed Mohamud, a resident in Xudur.
+Solar lighting, being a new concept to Somalia, is increasingly becoming an alternate and reliable source of power.
+“This facility will remain with us forever, five local technicians were trained in solar lighting maintenance, installation and repairthus creating an industry that is sustainable”, says Omar Mohamed Mohamud, a resident in Xudur.